jorop/landscaping-docs/docs/heights.md

 ## Only convert to PNGs

 > Only available in Unreal Engine 4
 Instead of creating a Unreal Engine Landscape or World Composition, only output the heightmaps to pngs.
 These PNGs can be imported again into unreal as World Composition or even as World Partition (UE5).
 In the same folder alongside the PNGs, a `LandscapingInfos.txt` is created.
 Please use the scale info in the text-file on reimport into Unreal Engine, Y-Axis is not flipped.
 Only `Landscaping Scale X,Y`, `Landscaping Scale Z` and `Flip Tile Y Coordinate` are relevant when reimporting the PNG heightmaps.

 ## Landscape Material

 Assign a Landscape Material which will be applied to the imported Landscape.

+## Default Layer

+The Landscape Material's default paint layer, with which the landscape will be filled.
+> Brushify's first layer makes the Landscape invisible - if you are using Brushify, choose an appropriate layer here.

 ## General